Social media… you either love it or hate it. And if you hate it, then using it to promote your brand or business could pose a real challenge.

 Templates are helpful in providing a framework and a place to start.
 They remove the guesswork, or hours of time we’d otherwise spend racking our brains (and often spinning our wheels) and help you just get it done and see real results for your efforts.

-To keep things simple, I chose 3 social channels to focus on—Twitter, Facebook, and LinkedIn—and a template for each.
+To keep things simple, I chose 3 social media channels to focus on—Twitter, Facebook, and LinkedIn—and a template for each.
+(Of course, that doesn’t mean you cannot focus your efforts elsewhere or even modify these for other platforms such as TikTok, Instagram, Snapchat, Pinterest, etc.).

 1. Twitter Post Template (Tips Thread)